On the spectrum of the periodic focusing Zakharov-Shabat operator: General properties of the spectrum

-Next we turn our attention to the number of spectral bands.
-As discussed above, adjacent bands belonging to the same contour $\Gamma_n$ with a degenerate gap are counted as a single one (and therefore the real axis counts as a single infinitely long band), but bands belonging to different curves $\Gamma_{j} \neq \Gamma_{k}$ are counted as separate.
-Note that a degenerate gap occurs at a multiple point, i.e., $\D(z^m) = \pm 1$, and $\D'(z^m)=0$.
-Recall that, if the number of spectral bands is finite, we call $q$ a finite-band potential.
-Equivalently, $q$ is a finite-band potential if the number of points $z_j\in \R$ such that $\D'(z_j) = 0$, and $\D(z_j) \in (-1,1)$ is finite.
+By Lemma~\ref{l:entire} and Corollary~\ref{l:essentialsing} one gets that $\D$ is entire as a function of $z$ with an essential singularity at infinity.
+It then follows from Picard's theorem that $\D$ takes on every value infinitely many times with at most one exception.
+The following result, which is a consequence of Lemma~\ref{l:zeros}, clarifies that the lone exception (if one exists) cannot be a value corresponding to the Lax spectrum: \begin{theorem} Let $q \in L^{\infty}(\Real)$.
+Then for every $\nu\in\R$ the Floquet spectrum $\Sigma_\nu$ is countably infinite. \end{theorem} Next we turn our attention to the number of spectral bands.
+As discussed above, adjacent bands belonging to the same contour $\Gamma_n$ with a degenerate gap are counted as a single one (and therefore the real axis counts as a single infinitely long band), but bands belonging to different contours $\Gamma_{i} \neq \Gamma_{j}$ (which can intersect at most once) are counted as separate.
+Note that a degenerate gap occurs at a multiple point, i.e., a point $z_{n}^{\rm m}\in\C$ such that $\D^2(z_n^{\rm m})=1$, and $\D'(z_n^{\rm m})=0$.
+Thus a multiple point is a periodic, or antiperiodic, eigenvalue that is also a critical point of the Floquet discriminant.
+An important distinction is that in the self-adjoint case necessarily $\D''(z_n^{\rm m})\ne 0$, while in the non-self-adjoint case one may have higher order zeros.